Exponential Formula to Estimate

 passenger mile for short flights, since takeoff burns a lot of fuel and is a

-under-estimates emissions of the shortest flights in each level, where takeoffs
+emissions of the shortest flights in each level, where takeoffs are a bigger

 They use a medium level of CO2e per